 Look out for my full article when it is released on the 7S model and how that will apply to life and business.
 You can become notified direct through subscription to my articles by filling out the below.

-JAMSO creates value through goal setting and KPI management training to companies wishing to improve their performance management.
-Sign up below for our weekly articles.
-Tuesdays are short articles and Thursday longer articles with references and further reading links to allow a deeper dive into each subject matter.
+JAMSO creates free value through goal setting and KPI management training published content to companies wishing to improve their performance management.